• Home

 • News

-• Next Everton Manager Betting Odds: Who Is The Favourite To Replace Under Pressure Boss Sean Dyche?
+• Next Everton Manager Betting Odds: Who Are The Favourites To Replace Sacked Sean Dyche?

-Next Everton manager betting odds: Who is the favourite to replace under pressure boss Sean Dyche?
+Next Everton manager betting odds: Who are the favourites to replace sacked Sean Dyche?

-It’s been a rough start to the 2024/25 season for Sean Dyche, and now the Friedkin Group have agreed to buy the club things could get worse for the ‘Ginger Mourinho’.
-Are they lining up a replacement?
+It’s been a rough 2024/25 season for Sean Dyche, and now The Friedkin Group have completed their purchase of the club they decided to call time on the ‘Ginger Mourinho’.
+Who will takeover?

-Dyche has been in charge at Everton since January 2023 and has pulled them out of the relegation fire twice.
+Dyche had been in charge at Everton since January 2023 and has pulled them out of the relegation fire twice.

 They finished 15th in 2023/24, a season during which they were twice docked points for breaching profit and sustainability rules.

-As a result, Dyche dropped to 9/4 to be the first Premier League manager to be sacked this season.
+As a result, Dyche dropped to 9/4 to be the first Premier League manager to be sacked this season, but he staged a mini-revival in September and pulled himself clear of danger.

-On September 23, 2024, the Friedkin Group reached an agreement to purchase Farhad Moshiri’s majority stake in Everton and promised to provide stability to the club and complete the move to the new Everton Stadium at Bramley-Moore Dock.
+On September 23, 2024, The Friedkin Group (TFG) reached an agreement to purchase Farhad Moshiri’s majority stake in Everton and promised to provide stability to the club and complete the move to the new Everton Stadium at Bramley-Moore Dock.

-Here we take a look at some of the potential managers who could take the hotseat at Everton in the future.
-The odds will arrive when the bookies get their act together and rustle up some markets.
+Here we take a look at some of the potential managers who could take the hotseat at Everton.

 David Moyes with the Europa Conference League trophy